Justin Bieber & Hailey Baldwin’s Wedding Will Be Crazy Religious With ‘Pastor Friends’ In South Carolina

 As TMZ reports, Stephen Baldwin also pointed towards the high-profile couple opting for South Carolina as the wedding location, although he did not provide anything more specific.
 The September 30 wedding date was, however, mentioned in the report, alongside Stephen saying that the couple is “excited” about having a “very fun wedding.”

 Despite their Hollywood power couple status, Hailey and Justin seem to put religion first.
-There doesn’t seem to be a weekend that these two aren’t snapped heading to church by the paparazzi, with Justin himself often taking to social media to document his faith-based attitudes.
+There doesn’t seem to be a weekend that these two aren’t snapped heading to the church by the paparazzi, with Justin himself often taking to social media to document his faith-based attitudes.
 Justin recently led a worship service at a Los Angeles church, per CBN News.

 Justin spoke to the congregation with a mention of Judah, alongside saying that he didn’t want people to think that his appearance was, in any way, a “show.”
 Justin seemed to voice the opinion that religion has pulled him through the hardest times in his life.